tzf230201/scara_arm/README.md

 ![Scara Arm](picture/picture_1.png)

 The software currently runs on ROS1-Noetic, utilizing a URDF model and MoveIt, with an option to use a custom Tkinter GUI.
-We are also developing our own [motion designer software](https://github.com/tzf230201/Dancemotion-Designer), which is an ongoing project.
+We are also developing our own motion designer software called [DanceMotion Designer](https://github.com/tzf230201/Dancemotion-Designer), which is also an ongoing project.

 ![MoveIt](picture/picture_5.png)